Skip to content

 One month after the original trauma, I finally got an acupuncturist, Dr. Julia White, out.
 We did an initial video (below).
 Lady required sedation, and was still twitchy with flies, but Dr. White did electro-acupuncture and then left the needles in for another 20 minutes.

-I had my doubts, and we still don’t know the extent to which the treatment aided recovery (no random assignment, etc), but one thing is certain: it must have felt good, because Lady loves her needle sessions.
+I had my doubts, and we still don’t know the extent to which the treatment aided recovery (no random assignment, etc), but one thing is certain: it must have felt good, because Lady loved her needle sessions.
 The second time Dr. White came, after one week, Lady recognized her as soon as she got out of the truck, and stood quietly for the needles.
-We’ve never had to sedate her again, even though she has turned into a bit of a fire-breathing dragon now she’s feeling better.
+We never had to sedate her again, even though she turned into a bit of a fire-breathing dragon when she started feeling better.

 Dr. White also advised using balance trainers (see picture below).
 Lady is also getting megadoses of Vitamin E and flax seed meal (for the omega acids).
 I use a TENS/EMS unit on her every day while cleaning stall, etc. (ideally one hour, but often less).
 At first I got no reaction from the atrophied muscle, but it has slowly improved.
 In the picture below, the TENS unit is in that blue bag, which I attached to Lady by slipping it under and old racing overgirth.
 (Link is to Amazon, and that one is probably fine, but I buy them from racing tack places–BigD Web has them too–for use in races!)